Vonage/vonage-curl-code-snippets/README.md

 You can find the API key and secret for your configuration settings in your [Dashboard](https://dashboard.nexmo.com).

-You can either directly edit the `config.sh` file and add in your configuration values, or you can create a `config.local.sh` file, which will override the main configuration file.
+This repository contains a main configuration file `config.sh` that is referenced by the code snippets.
+You can directly edit the `config.sh` file to add your information.
+Alternatively, you can create a `config.local.sh` file, which overrides the main configuration file.
+This allows you to keep your specific information separate from the main configuration.

 ## Run the code snippets